 A VoIP power outage isn't just frustrating.
 Regardless of whether you're a small business or running a large scale call center, being knocked offline is a big deal.

 Amazing Service means you can get help from a friendly and knowledgeable VoIP expert 24/7.
-Once you tell us about what's happening, we can implement a quick fix for you.
+Once you tell us about what's happening, we can suggest a quick fix for you.
 You've got your business communications covered with Nextiva, and we have your back — even during a power outage.

 Joe Manna is a content marketing manager for Nextiva who obsesses over the Oxford comma, embraces the em dash, and thrives on authoring content that compels people to take action.
 He is savvy with networking technology, a staunch privacy advocate, and in tune with today's business needs.
 His expertise helps companies large and small serve more customers.